Paris has been a gluten-free beacon of love and carbs for us over the last two years.

 Back when I could eat gluten, this was a very necessary stop when visiting the old Jewish quarter of the Marais.
 The streets are worth visiting anyway, as the trendy boutiques suddenly tapper off into a jam-packed block of Judaica.
 The falafel is the best in the city, but they also have schwarma for the GF folk.

 This gluten-free bakery was the only place I found that did French bread the right way.
 It had the same crispy exterior and tangy sourdough flavor that characterizes the best of the table baskets.
-Get a loaf to-go, or simply enjoy one of their sandwiches as a mid-afternoon snack.
-The tuna was excellent.
+Get a loaf to-go, or simply enjoy a tuna sandwich or square of focaccia (tomato-olive is amazing) as a mid-afternoon snack.
 Also, get a bag of the mini financiers.
+The eclairs are delicious as well.

 Helmut Newcake, 1st.